xixixao/meta-coffee/README.md

 Thanks to do this, you can not only parse text but also parse data structures like trees and graphs.

+## Installation

+To write code in MetaCoffee, the easiest approach is to use **npm**.

+    npm install -g metacoffee

+(Leave off the -g if you don't wish to install globally.)

+You can also clone this repository from github.

+Once installed, you can use the metacoffee command
+(or `node_modules/metacoffee/bin/metacoffee`) to compile `.mc` files into `.js` files:

+    metacoffee dest/ src/my-parser.mc

 ## Some examples please!

 For the pattern matching part, MetaCoffee combines OMetaJS syntax